dsi-icl/do-voice-interaction/gdo_voicebot/dialog_manager_service/data/nlu.md

 - remind me to sop my meeting
 - remind me when the presentation should end
 - I have to finish my presentation -->

+## intent:start_small_talk
+- i want to talk to you
+- let's have a chat
+- let's talk
+- do you want to have a conversation?
+- i want to have a conversation
+- can we chat?

+## intent:check_emotion_detection_enabled
+- is emotion detection enabled?
+- is emotion detection on?
+- are you currently detecting emotion?
+- is emotion recognition turned on?
+- are you studying my emotion right now?
+- have you turned off emotion recognition?
+## intent:want_to_give_name
+- i want to tell you my name
+- Can you learn my name?
+- ill give you my name
+- remember my name

+## intent:repeat_name
+- do you know my name?
+- repeat my name
+- name of the current speaker
+- who is the current speaker

+## intent:give_name
+- ovidiu
+- aurelie
+- mifu
+- samuel
+- amy

+## intent:tell_about_today
+- today i've been running errands and being busy
+- today i had a video call with my family
+- today i went to school
+- i've not done much today
+- nothing interesting
+- i went to skate boarding with my friends
+- i've been studying all day

+## intent:ask_current_emotion
+- what is my current emotion?
+- can you tell me what my emotion is?
+- what am i feeling?
+- current emotion
+- emotion right now

+## intent:turn_on_emotion_detection
+- start emotion detection
+- turn sentiment recognition on
+- turn on emotion detection
+- recognise emotion
+- enable emotion detection

+## intent:turn_off_emotion_detection
+- stop emotion detection
+- turn sentiment recognition off
+- turn off emotion detection
+- stop emotion recognition
+- disable emotion detection